TableTechDeveloper/ca-final-fullstack-app-part-B/README.md

 - Search and select the preferred game from the BoardGameGeek API
 - Specify game, time, location, player minimum and maximum count
-- Save the game event as a draft before publishing it for viewing
+- ~~Save the game event as a draft before publishing it for viewing~~ // Drafts seen as not required, as events are editable and require minimal information.

 Game Event Discovery: